krisztiansark/inspyre-homework/README.md

 7. Mobile and tablet responsive
 8. Added and customized a date picker which goes well with the design.
 9. Form validation, character limitation (due to server errors)
+10. Due date notification on each item on the list page

 ## 1. View the app in action: